 Fault Lines travels to Texas to find out what is behind the legislation and how it is affecting women's lives.

 In this episode we meet a 23-year old woman named Melissa, who self-induces an abortion because she lives in an area of Texas that no longer has any abortion clinics.

-She says it’s a financial burden to travel 300 miles round-trip to reach the closest abortion clinic.
-Instead, Melissa traveled 30 minutes to Mexico, where she bought a medication called Misoprostal.
-It’s normally used to treat ulcers, but she took it to end her pregnancy.
+She says it is a financial burden to travel 480 kilometres (300 miles) round-trip to reach the closest abortion clinic.
+Instead, Melissa travelled 30 minutes to Mexico, where she bought a medication called Misoprostol.
+It is normally used to treat ulcers, but she took it to end her pregnancy.

-Fault Lines re-traces Melissa’s steps to Mexico, to find out how a woman in her position could acquire Misoprostal without a prescription, and speaks with advocates on both side of the debate over access to abortions in Texas.
+Fault Lines retraces Melissa's steps to Mexico, to find out how a woman in her position could acquire Misoprostol without a prescription, and speaks with advocates on both side of the debate over access to abortions in Texas.

 Source: Al Jazeera